 Data collection

 The data we draw on is from interviews and focus groups from a number of projects (e.g. Author and Author, 2014; Author and Author, 2016; Author and Author, 2016).
 The theme of these was the ‘English’ required by students to succeed in their subjects and the thinking underpinning it.
 As researchers and lecturers working in academic support for students, our motivation for these projects was to research how to help support the students we were teaching.
 One project explored the different perceptions of lecturers and students regarding assessment terms such as ‘Discuss’ and ‘Analyse’ (Author and Author, 2014) and another to explore the ‘English’ lecturers felt students needed to succeed in their subjects (Author and Author, 2016, Author and Author, 2016).
-A further project related to how lecturers would describe and critically evaluate a physical object (in this case a teapot) in their subject area, and hence what students themselves would be required to do the same.
-Lecturers (50 in total) came from the broad subject areas of Engineering, Design, Nursing, Psychology, Business and Computing.
+A further project related to how lecturers would describe and critically evaluate a physical object in their subject area, and hence what would be expected of students.
+The physical object chosen was a brightly coloured ceramic teapot that we had successfully used with Design students to illustrate and facilitate description and critique in Design.
+We wanted to explore how other subject areas such as Nursing and Engineering would describe and critique it.
+For these projects, lecturers (50 in total) came from the broad subject areas of Engineering, Design, Nursing, Psychology, Business and Computing.
 These subject areas and lecturers were chosen as the students they teach are also ones that we help support.
 We note that these are professional subjects as such and would have a professional or applied vocabulary to them.
 All data were transcribed by the authors (Bird, 2005) and analysed with a constructivist grounded theory approach (Charmaz 2011).
 This consisted of reading and rereading the transcripts to explore emerging themes.
 These themes often changed or diffracted (Mazzei, 2014) until we arrived at those we present and discuss below.
 All study was ethically approved and all data is anonymised (Christians, 2011).

 Presentation and analysis of results

-We present and analyse our results in response to the three questions:
+We present and analyse our results in response to the three themes:

 1. How ‘English’ is specific to the content of subjects.